Other energy companies reviews

 Ebico in the news

-January: Ebico announced it will increase the price of its Ebico Zero tariff from 1 March.
-Customers will see an extra £60 added to their annual dual fuel bill, on average (a 5% increase).
+March: Ebico increased the price of its Ebico Zero tariff.
+This added an extra £60 to customers annual dual fuel bill, on average (a 5% increase).

 November: Ebico launched its Night Owl energy plan.
 It offers a zero-priced night-time electricity rate to homes with Economy 7 heating, which if used correctly could mean you get free electricity.